Spy-/Marshmallow-Bot/docs/information/commands.md

 ### UTILITY
 Commands | Description | Example
 ----------|-------------|--------
+`?avatar` `?av` | Shows the mentioned user's avatar.
+If no user is mentioned, it shows the author's avatar.
+You can add "gif" to the end of the command to indicate that it's a gif.
+Or you can add "auto" to make the color strip the dominant color of the image. | `?vatar @person`
-`?botinformation` `?botinfo` `?info` | Shows information about the bot, version, codename, authors, etc. | `?otinformation` `?channelinformation` `?channelinfo` `?chinfo` `?cinfo` | Shows information and data about the mentioned channel.
+`?botinformation` `?botinfo` `?info` | Shows information about the bot, version, codename, authors, etc. | `?otinformation` `?bots` | Lists the bots on the server where the command is used and shows their status. | `?ots` `?channelid` `?chid` `?cid` | Shows the User ID of the mentioned channel.
+If no channel is mentioned, it will show the ID of the channel the command is used in.
+If you don't want the return message to be an embed, add "text" at the end. | `?hannelid #channel`
+`?channelinformation` `?channelinfo` `?chinfo` `?cinfo` | Shows information and data about the mentioned channel.
 If no channel is mentioned, it will show data for the channel that the command is used in. | `?hannelinformation #channel`
 `?color` `?colour` `?clr` | Shows the inputted color.
-It accepts either a HEX code or an RGB array. | `?olor #1abc9c` `?owners` | Shows a list of marshmallow's owners.
+It accepts either a HEX code or an RGB array. | `?olor #1abc9c` `?ingame` | Shows the top played games on the server. | `?ngame @person` `?owners` | Shows a list of marshmallow's owners.
 Users in this list have access to the administration module. | `?wners` `?permissions` `?perms` | Shows which permissions a user has and which they do not.
 If no user is mentioned, it will target the message author. | `?ermissions @person`
 `?roleinformation` `?roleinfo` `?rinfo` | Shows information and data about the inputted role.
 Roles mentions do not work here, lookup is done via role name. | `?oleinformation`
+`?rolepopulation` `?rolepop` | Shows the population of the inputted role.
+If no arguments are provided, it will show the top 20 roles by population. | `?olepopulation Warlard`
-`?serverinformation` `?serverinfo` `?sinfo` | Shows information and data about the server that the command is used in. | `?erverinformation`
+`?servericon` `?srvicon` `?icon` | Shows the server's icon image. | `?ervericon` `?serverid` `?guildid` `?srvid` `?sid` `?gid` | Shows the Server ID of the server the command is used in. | `?erverid` `?serverinformation` `?serverinfo` `?sinfo` | Shows information and data about the server that the command is used in. | `?erverinformation`
 `?shortenurl` `?shorten` `?bitly` | Shortens a URL for you using BitLy.
-All URLs returned via Sigma are without ads, merely shortened using the service. | `?hortenurl https://i.redd.it/ngwebbf5nwfz.jpg`
+All URLs returned via Marshmallow are without ads, merely shortened using the service. | `?hortenurl https://i.redd.it/ngwebbf5nwfz.jpg`
 `?statistics` `?stats` | Shows marshmallow's current statistics.
 Population, message and command counts, and rates since startup.
 As well as when the bot last started. | `?tatistics`
 `?status` | Shows the status of marshmallow's machine.
-Processor information, memory, storage, network, etc. | `?tatus` `?userinformation` `?userinfo` `?uinfo` | Shows information and data about the mentioned user.
+Processor information, memory, storage, network, etc. | `?tatus` `?userid` `?uid` | Shows the User ID of the mentioned user.
+If no user is mentioned, it will show the author's ID.
+If you don't want the return message to be an embed, add "text" at the end. | `?serid @person`
+`?userinformation` `?userinfo` `?uinfo` | Shows information and data about the mentioned user.
 If no user is mentioned, it will show data for the message author. | `?serinformation @person`
-[Back To Top](#module-index)
+`?whoplays` | Generates a list of users playing the inputted game. | `?hoplays Overwatch` [Back To Top](#module-index)